(Updated 1 April, 2026)

 Title case is particularly important in legal documents, where case names are often presented in title case.
 This practice ensures clear and precise references.

-It’s also used when referring to legislation and Acts of Parliament, where capitalised and italicised letters, together with the bracketed year, ensure readers understand the specific Act being discussed.
+It’s also used when referring to legislation and Acts of Parliament, where capitalised and italicised letters, together with the year the Act was passed, ensure readers understand the specific Act being discussed.

 Shortened forms and title case